An internationally-recognised master’s degree designed to give students skills sought-after by employers

 What are the entry requirements?

 The Master of Arts (Coursework) is mainly available to students who have completed a Bachelor of Arts (BA) with a B+ average in their 300-level papers.
 Students who have completed an undergraduate degree in the cross-divisional subjects (such as psychology, maths, computer science) could also be eligible.
-Contact us if you have any questions about this.

 Students will continue study in the major subject of their Bachelor of Arts.
 (Programmes may limit how many students they take on, depending on the availability of supervisors.)